-Dependents’ Educational Assistance Program (Chapter 35)
+Survivors and Dependents’ Educational Assistance Program (Chapter 35)

-The Dependents' Educational Assistance Program (DEA) provides education and training opportunities to eligible dependents of veterans who are permanently and totally disabled due to a service-related condition, or who died while on active duty or as a result of a service related condition.
+The Dependents' Educational Assistance Program (DEA) provides education and training opportunities to eligible survivors and dependents of veterans who are permanently and totally disabled due to a service-related condition, or who died while on active duty or as a result of a service related condition.
 The program offers up to 45 months of education benefits.

 Veterans’ Educational Assistance Program (Chapter 32)

 The Veterans’ Educational Assistance Program (VEAP) is available if those who first entered active duty between January 1, 1977 and June 30, 1985 and elected to make contributions from military pay to participate in this education benefit program.
 Contributions are matched on a $2 for $1 basis by the U.S. Government.

 Department of Veterans Affairs Work–Study Allowance